flenniken/statictea/docs/env.md

 * templateStream -- template stream, may be stdin
 * resultFilename -- name of the result file
 * resultStream -- result stream, may be stdout
-* warningWritten -- the total number of warnings
+* warningsWritten -- the total number of warnings

 ```nim
 Env = object